May

 2026

-To ensure confidentiality while presenting unpublished data, and create a safe space for constructive feedback and discussion of new ideas, these seminars will be exclusively in-person (with refreshments to follow).
+To ensure confidentiality while presenting unpublished data, and create a safe space for constructive feedback and discussion of new ideas, these seminars will be exclusively in-person.
+There won’t be recordings, and slides won’t be shared afterwards.

 Mon